-A new two-disc Blu-ray edition of Sweet Charity will be released July 23.
+A new two-disc Blu-ray edition of Sweet Charity will be released August 20 (delayed from the originally announced date, July 23).
 The new high-def release of the 1969 film, based on the 1966 Broadway musical and helmed by its stage director-choreographer Bob Fosse, will feature new 4K restorations of two different cuts of the film: the original Roadshow edition, plus a shorter, alternate cut that features a happier ending.

 The release, from Kino Lorber, will also include 5.1 surround sound, audio commentary by film historian Kat Ellinger, two vintage behind-the-scenes featurettes, the film's theatrical trailer, and a booklet featuring an essay by Julie Kirgo.